 - Wide netting hung between poles or from the top of a fence

-- Jute string netting – make your own or get it from Digger’s club
+- Jute string netting – make your own or buy it from a local nursery.

 - Old mattress spring frames